damaz91/ucp/docs/specification/cart.md

 The Cart capability enables basket building without the complexity of checkout.
-While [Checkout](checkout.md) manages payment handlers, status lifecycle, and order finalization, cart provides a lightweight CRUD interface for item collection before purchase intent is established.
+While [Checkout](checkout.md) manages payment handlers, status lifecycle, and order finalization, cart provides a lightweight CRUD interface for item collection before purchase intent is established

 **When to use Cart vs Checkout:**